Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

 ## FRONTEND

-1. Dashboard Page Implementation
+1. Projects Page Implementation
-(a) Dashboard Page Component: Confidential-Copilot\src\app\dashboard\page.tsx This code defines the `DashboardPage` component in page.tsx, which fetches and displays a list of projects.
+(a) Projects Page Component: Confidential-Copilot\src\app\projects\page.tsx This code defines the `ProjectsPage` component in page.tsx, which fetches and displays a list of projects.
 It uses React hooks like `useState` and `useEffect` to manage the component's state, including the list of `projects`, loading state (`isLoading`), error messages (`error`), and modal visibility (`isModalOpen`).
 The `fetchProjects` function fetches project data from the `/api/projects` endpoint and updates the `projects` state.
 The component also includes functions to handle project creation (`handleCreateProject`) and deletion (`handleDeleteProject`).
 It renders a `ProjectList` component to display the projects, a `CreateProjectModal` for creating new projects, and an `EmptyState` component when there are no projects.
 The projects can be sorted and filtered using the search bar and sort buttons.

 (b) Project Types Definition: Confidential-Copilot\src\types\project.ts The code defines a TypeScript interface named `Project`.
 This interface is a type declaration that outlines the structure of a project object.
 It specifies that a `Project` object will have the following properties: `id` (a string), `name` (a string), an optional `description` (a string or undefined), `created_at` (a string), and `user_id` (a string).

-(c) Project Card Component: Confidential-Copilot\src\components\dashboard\ProjectCard.tsx ProjectCard.tsx is a React component in a Next.js application that displays project information.
+(c) Project Card Component: Confidential-Copilot\src\components\projects\ProjectCard.tsx ProjectCard.tsx is a React component in a Next.js application that displays project information.
 It receives a `project` object and a `onDelete` function as props.
 The component shows the project's name, creation date, and description.
 It includes a delete button that, when clicked, opens a confirmation popup.
 The `handleDelete` function is called upon confirmation, which calls the `onDelete` prop function to delete the project.
-The card navigates to the project's detail page when clicked, handled by the `handleCardClick` function.
+The card navigates to the project's detail page when clicked.

-(d) Project List Component: Confidential-Copilot\src\components\dashboard\ProjectList.tsx `ProjectList` is a React component that renders a grid of `ProjectCard` components, each displaying project information and providing a delete button, using data passed in the `projects` prop and calling the `onDeleteProject` prop function when a project is deleted.
+(d) Project List Component: Confidential-Copilot\src\components\projects\ProjectList.tsx `ProjectList` is a React component that renders a grid of `ProjectCard` components, each displaying project information and providing a delete button, using data passed in the `projects` prop and calling the `onDeleteProject` prop function when a project is deleted.

-(e) Create Project Modal Component: Confidential-Copilot\src\components\dashboard\CreateProjectModal.tsx The code defines a `CreateProjectModal` React component, which presents a modal dialog for creating new projects.
+(e) Create Project Modal Component: Confidential-Copilot\src\components\projects\CreateProjectModal.tsx The code defines a `CreateProjectModal` React component, which presents a modal dialog for creating new projects.
 It includes state management for the project's `name` and `description`, handles form submission via the `handleSubmit` function, displays errors, and communicates with a parent component through the `onCreateProject` prop to create the project.

 (f) Empty State Component:
-Confidential-Copilot\src\components\dashboard\EmptyState.tsx
+Confidential-Copilot\src\components\projects\EmptyState.tsx
 The `EmptyState` component in EmptyState.tsx renders a UI element displayed when the user has no projects, prompting them to create one using the `onCreateProject` function.

+2. Dashboard Page Implementation
+(a) Dashboard Page Component: Confidential-Copilot\src\app\dashboard\page.tsx The `DashboardPage` component now serves as the main landing page for authenticated users.
+It provides a sidebar navigation to various features including Projects, Meeting Summarizer, and other application modes.
+The dashboard displays summary cards and recently used items, and includes features for data ingestion.
+The sidebar can be toggled for better space utilization, and the component includes navigation functions to direct users to specific features like the Projects page.

-2. Project Page Implementation
+3. Project Page Implementation
 (a) Project Page Component: Confidential-Copilot\src\app\projects\[id]\page.tsx The `ProjectPage` component fetches and displays project details and documents.
 It uses `fetchProjectData` to retrieve data, handles document uploads with `handleUploadComplete`, and manages document deletion with `handleDeleteDocument`.
 It also decrypts document names using the `encryptionService` when available.
 The component has been updated to correctly handle the API response structure for project data.